 These tours take visitors right up to the rock formations via water taxi, where you can get up close and personal with some of the local wildlife.
 Sea lions are commonly seen lazing on the rocks, and the kids will love it.

 Bear in mind, however, that the waters around El Arco and the stretch of shoreline between the Amor and Divorcio beaches are not suitable for safe swimming.
+In case you're doubting this statement just watch this video.

 Playa del Amor